jlrzhen/Ansible-DockerLab/README.md

 # DockerLab
-- Requires Terraform and Docker to be installed.
+- Requires Docker engine, Docker SDK, and Docker Compose to be installed.
 Installs the following services:
   - Heimdall
   - Portainer
   - WordPress